cardmeister/cardmeister.github.io/README.md

     <card-t rank=1 suit=3 suitcolor="#FFF,#FFF,#FFF,red"   cardcolor="yellow"    ></card-t>
 ````

-Note: You need to specify all 4 colors even when only applying one suit
+💡 You need to specify all 4 colors even when only applying one suit

 Since the string is converted to an array the above can be written as: